 Festivals, events and activities

-- Dark Skies Festival - teaming up with our friends at the Yorkshire Dales National Park, join our third Dark Skies Festival (9-25 February 2018) – stargazing, night zip, wildlife and ghost walks, starlight runs and bike rides, games, activities and much more, from Hawes to the Moors and shores!
-The full programme schedule and booking details are now available on the Festival website.
+- Dark Skies Festival - teaming up with our friends at the Yorkshire Dales National Park, join our fourth Dark Skies Festival (provisional dates 15 February - 3 March 2019).
+The 2018 Festival included stargazing, night zips, wildlife and ghost walks, starlight runs and bike rides, games, activities and more, from Hawes to the Moors and shores!
+The full programme schedule and booking details for 2019 will be available on the Festival website later in 2018.

 - Scarborough and Ryedale Astronomical Society (SARAS) holds stargazing events in Dalby Forest on the first Friday of most months between October and March each year between 8pm and 9.30pm.
 Check their website for the latest dates.

 - Starfest is an annual 3-night star camp run by SARAS at Dalby Forest (every August), which attracts amateur astronomers from around the UK.
 There's camping, talks and events, and even a rocket-building competition.
 Starfest 2018 (9-12 August 2018) is the 17th annual event and one which promises to be a star-studded occasion.

 - Join Hidden Horizons for one of their stargazing events which start in September and run all winter.
 With access to their large telescope, enjoy a two-hour guided tour of our night sky with expert Andy Exton.
 From nebulae and star clusters to planets and constellations, including Orion the Hunter and Taurus the Bull, the secrets of our skies will be revealed.
 Booking is essential (Adults: £12; Under 16s: £8 inc. hot chocolate/snacks); All under 16s must be accompanied by an adult.
 If the skies aren't clear, you'll get a chance to experience their immersive star dome with space related film and a virtual tour of the night sky.